 - If you are driving.

-That last one might seem like a pretty blanket justification, and it is.
-The police have significant discretion regarding traffic enforcement and can stop you at any time you are driving to determine whether you are under the influence of drugs or alcohol, to determine whether your vehicle is mechanically fit, to check whether you have a valid driver’s licence, or to check if you have proper insurance.
+That last one might seem like a pretty blanket justification, and it is. to determine whether you are under the influence of drugs or alcohol, to determine whether your vehicle is mechanically fit, to check whether you have a valid driver’s licence, or to check if you have proper insurance.
 Obviously, the police can stop you if they believe you have committed a traffic law violation.

 What Should You Do if the Police Stop Your Car?

 There are certain things you must do if a police officer signals for you to pull over.
-First, you must come to a safe stop as soon as possible.
 If you take so long to come to a stop that you appear to be fleeing, you can face charges.
 Once you are stopped, you are required to provide the police with several documents:

 - You driver’s licence;